 James was starting from scratch — he was in the PLAN stage (learn more about my Plan & Grow BIG stages and get your free Online Business Success Roadmap here).

-Within three weeks, James got through the PLAN stage by using the BIG League training and resources, and getting feedback and support in our forum.
+Within three weeks, James got through the PLAN stage by using the BIG League training and resources.

 Here’s what James said just today: